rabidaudio/fourth-strike/README.md

 # Fourth Strike

 [This is a web-app](https://app.fourth-strike.com) for tracking projects released by [Fourth Strike](https://fourth-strike.com/).
 It allows browsing the complete catalog and handles accounting and payouts to artists.
+Work in Progress.

 ## Setup